Portrait Photography

 Ideally, you want your background to be blank or follow a uniform pattern so as to not introduce any new subjects or focal points into the scene to draw attention from the main subject.

-Often, you will want your background to be on the darker side this way your subject can stand out from the background adding further contrast and depth to the image.
+Often, you will want your background to be darker.
+This way, your subject can stand out from the background, adding further contrast and depth to the image.

 11. Utilize Negative Space